The Contribution of Fibrinogen to Inflammation and Neuronal Density in Human Traumatic Brain Injury.

 Jenkins DR., Craner MJ., Esiri MM., DeLuca GC.

-Traumatic brain injury is a leading cause of death and disability, particularly among the young.
+Traumatic brain injury (TBI) is a leading cause of death and disability, particularly among the young.
 Despite this, no disease-specific treatments exist.
-Recently, descriptions of BBB disruption and parenchymal fibrinogen deposition have been reported in acute traumatic brain injury and in long-term survival; however, their contribution to the neuropathology of TBI remains unknown.
-1, 2 The presence of fibrinogen - a well-documented activator of microglia/macrophages - may be associated with neuroinflammation, and neuronal/axonal injury.
-To test this hypothesis, cases of human TBI with survival times ranging from 12 hours to 13 years (survival <2months n = 15, survival >1year n = 6) were compared with uninjured controls (n = 15).
-Tissue was selected from the frontal lobe, temporal lobe, corpus callosum, cingulate gyrus and brainstem, and the extent of plasma protein (fibrinogen and IgG) deposition, microglial/macrophage activation (CD68 and Iba-1 immunoreactivity), neuronal density, and axonal transport impairment (APP immunoreactivity) were assessed.
+Recently, blood-brain barrier disruption and parenchymal fibrinogen deposition have been reported in acute traumatic brain injury and in long-term survival; however, their contribution to the neuropathology of TBI remains unknown.
+The presence of fibrinogen-a well-documented activator of microglia/macrophages-may be associated with neuroinflammation, and neuronal/axonal injury.
+To test this hypothesis, cases of human TBI with survival times ranging from 12 h to 13 years (survival <2 months, n = 15; survival >1 year, n = 6) were compared with uninjured controls (n = 15).
+Tissue was selected from the frontal lobe, temporal lobe, corpus callosum, cingulate gyrus, and brainstem, and the extent of plasma protein (fibrinogen and immunoglobulin G [IgG]) deposition, microglial/macrophage activation (CD68 and ionized calcium-binding adapter molecule 1 [Iba-1] immunoreactivity), neuronal density, and axonal transport impairment (β-amyloid precursor protein [βAPP] immunoreactivity) were assessed.
 Quantitative analysis revealed a significant increase in parenchymal fibrinogen and IgG deposition following acute TBI compared with long-term survival and control.
 Fibrinogen, but not IgG, was associated with microglial/macrophage activation and a significant reduction in neuronal density.
-Perivascular fibrinogen deposition was also associated with microglial/macrophage clustering and accrual of APP in axonal spheroids, albeit rarely.
-These findings mandate the future exploration of causal relationships between fibrinogen deposition, microglia/macrophage activation and potential neuronal loss in acute TBI .
+Perivascular fibrinogen deposition also was associated with microglial/macrophage clustering and accrual of βAPP in axonal spheroids, albeit rarely.
+These findings mandate the future exploration of causal relationships between fibrinogen deposition, microglia/macrophage activation, and potential neuronal loss in acute TBI.